 An interview with children’s and YA author Karen Krossing, novelist and short story writer whose first picture book is coming out this fall.
 Karen has been an editor, a writing coach, and a creative writing instructor.
 Listen to her thoughts on sad endings, unforeseen plot twists, and writer’s block.
 20 minutes.
-All ages.

 [1:20] Interview with Karen Krossing